sensu/sensu-docs/content/sensu-go/5.5/installation/recommended-hardware.md

 ### Backend recommended configuration

 This configuration is recommended for a good user and operator experience, a baseline for real production use.
-Results will vary
+Using additional resources (even over-provisioning) will futher improve stability and scalability.

 * 64 bit 4-core Intel or AMD CPU
 * 8 GB RAM